How to distinguish between fraud and errorputri

 There are at least two categories of Irregularities:

-- One-time irregularities: these are irregularities that only appears once or several times for one project partner and not regularly in expenditure of same type or the same type of partner or project.
+- One-time irregularities: these are irregularities that only appear once or several times for one project partner and not regularly in the expenditure of the same type or the same type of partner or project.
 They are caused by intentional or unintentional mistakes and in generally isolated incidents.
 This form of irregularity tends to fall into the category of error.
-As for the forms of errors among others are:
+The forms of errors among others are:

 - Error of commission